M1841 24-pounder howitzer

 The M1841 24-pounder howitzer was a bronze smoothbore muzzle-loading artillery piece adopted by the United States Army in 1841 and employed from the Mexican–American War through the American Civil War.
 It fired a 18.4 lb shell to a distance of 1,322 yd at 5° elevation.
 It could also fire canister shot and spherical case shot.
-The howitzer was designed to be employed in a mixed battery with 12-pounder field guns.
+The howitzer was originally designed to be employed in a mixed battery with 12-pounder field guns.
 By the time of the American Civil War, the 24-pounder howitzer was superseded by the 12-pounder Napoleon, which combined the functions of both field gun and howitzer.
 The 24-pounder howitzer's use as field artillery was limited during the conflict and production of the weapon in the North ended in 1863.
 The Confederate States of America manufactured a few 24-pounder howitzers and imported others from the Austrian Empire.

 Background

 In 1800, armies employed field guns for direct artillery fire and mortars for high-angle fire.
 Intermediate between the field gun and mortar was the howitzer which fired an explosive shell on a curved trajectory against enemy personnel or fortifications.
 Usually, a howitzer required a smaller charge than a field gun to lob a projectile of similar weight.
-Larger howitzers were often named after the size of the bore (or caliber), for example the 8-inch howitzer.
+Larger howitzers were often named after the size of the bore (or caliber), for example the M1841 8-inch howitzer.
 On the other hand, by British and American convention, some howitzers were named after the field gun which had the same bore size.
 In the US Army, the weapon was called the 24-pounder howitzer since it had the same bore size as the 24-pounder gun, which was 5.82 in in diameter.
 Since a smaller charge was needed to fire a projectile, the 24-pounder howitzer had a smaller chamber near the breech only 4.62 in in diameter.

 Copper and tin were required to produce bronze artillery pieces.
 Since the United States had few copper and no known tin deposits, in 1800 Secretary of War Henry Dearborn recommended that all cannons be cast from iron.
 Because these efforts were not successful, the Ordnance Board of 1831 under Alexander Macomb decided that field artillery pieces should be manufactured from bronze.
 The 1834 regulations required that field guns be made in 6-, 9-, and 12-pounder calibers and howitzers in 12- and 24-pounder calibers.
 The Model 1819 24-pounder was an early attempt to produce an iron howitzer.
 Manufactured by the Fort Pitt Foundry, the short howitzer was 33.12 in from base ring to muzzle and had a bore 29.2 in long.
 Of a total of 31 accepted by the US Army, only one is known to have survived.
 Between 1834 and 1857, 21 cast iron 24-pounder howitzers were produced in batches of between one and six by various manufacturers, of which none have survived.